 So that’s all you needed to know, now let’s get started –

 Open terminal (ctrl + alt + T) and install encfs –

 $ sudo apt-get install encfs

-encfs command automatically creates folder but it did not for me and gave error, so create folders manually to avoid any error.
+encfs command automatically creates a folder but it did not for me and gave the error, so create folders manually to avoid any error.